pvlbzn/mlog/README.md

 And a *data layout*.

-Backend service collects usage statistics, based on the currently active window, and writes it to a persistent storage.
+Backend service collects usage statistics, based on a currently active window, and writes it to a persistent storage.
 Frontend renders statistics from the persistent storage.